-Before the materials arrived, I had to get the trailer prepared.
+Before the materials arrived, I need to get the Tiny House trailer prepared.

 I had to take into consideration some minor twisting going on with the trailer but I got it pretty close to level.